-The dog team grew with Indigo, an enthusiastic Cocker Spaniel, and Haggis and Tigga, both Spring Spaniels.
+The dog team grew with Indigo (Cocker Spaniel), then Haggis (2014) and Tigga (2017), both Spring Spaniels.

 Indigo (Indi) was a family dog that was always looking for, and successfully finding, trouble.
 Since being trained to hunt for truffles, Indy has calmed down, kind of, and is a fast and focussed hunter.

 Indy checks each tree thoroughly and quickly, and thrives on her work.
-The 2017 season was steady for Indy with locating first time truffles in three different truffière’s in the North Island.
+The 2017 season was steady for Indy with locating first time truffles in three different truffière’s, and truffles on new trees, for clients in the North Island.
 Indi can locate truffles in a variety of sizes from approx. 180 grams through to the size of half-a-pea 10 cm under ground…now that’s impressive.

 Haggis finds both T. melanosporum (Périgord) and T. borchii (Bianchetto).

 Tigga is new and only 20 weeks old.
 Tigga flew from the south island to join the team and is settling in well.
 In her first week with us, she joined us for a demonstration at Unitec to show the students how to search for truffles.
 Tigga was introduced to the truffle smell at the demonstration, and took her new role with enthusiasm.
 She enjoyed all of the pats and treats from the students and was reluctant to leave.